Leonard0221/python-training-2025-11/session-3-function-and-module/homework.md

 ## Concept Questions

 * What is a lambda function, and how is it different from a regular function in Python?
+    - A lambda function in Python is a small, anonymous function — meaning it doesn’t have a formal name like a normal function defined with def

 * What is the difference between `*args` and `**kwargs` in function definitions?
+    - *args — Variable Positional Arguments.
+Used to pass any number of positional (non-keyword) arguments to a function.
+Inside the function, args becomes a tuple containing all extra positional arguments.
+    - Used to pass any number of keyword (named) arguments to a function.
+Inside the function, kwargs becomes a dictionary where: Keys = argument names Values = argument values.

 * What is LEGB?
 Explain LEGB rule with a code example
+    - The LEGB rule in Python defines the scope resolution order — i.e., where Python looks for variables when you reference a name.
+It stands for: L → Local, E → Enclosing, G → Global, B → Built-in
+    - Scope	    Meaning	        Example                                     Context L (Local)	Names defined inside a function (including its parameters)	Variables in the current function E (Enclosing)	Names in any enclosing (outer) functions — applies in nested functions	Variables in outer function but not global
+    G (Global)	Names defined at the top level of a module/script	Variables declared outside all functions B (Built-in)	Names preloaded into Python (like len, print, sum, etc.)	Always available without import

 * What is a closure in Python?
 How is it different from a regular nested function?
+    - A closure = a nested function that captures and remembers variables from its enclosing scope, allowing it to use those values even after the outer function has returned — unlike a regular nested function, which loses access once its outer scope ends.

 * What is the purpose of `if __name__ == "__main__":`?
+    - It is a Python convention that controls whether a block of code runs when a script is executed directly or imported as a module.
+Purpose: It ensures that certain code (like tests, demos, or the main program logic) only runs when the file is executed directly, and not when imported into another Python file.

 * Can you modify a global variable inside a function without using the `global` keyword?
+    - In general, you cannot directly modify a global variable inside a function without declaring it as global — unless you’re only mutating a mutable object (like a list or dictionary), not rebinding the variable name itself.
+    - UnboundLocalError
+    - You can read or mutate global objects without global, but to reassign or rebind a global variable name, you must use the global keyword.

 * In what order must you define parameters in a function signature?
+    - Positional-only (before /)
+    - Positional-or-keyword (regular params)
+    - Defaulted versions of the above (non-defaults must come first)
+    - *args (var-positional)
+    - Keyword-only (after *), with or without defaults
+    - **kwargs (var-keyword)

 * What is the difference between the `global` and `nonlocal` keywords?
+    - global: Rebinds a name in the module/global scope.
+    - nonlocal: Rebinds a name in the nearest enclosing (non-global) scope (used inside nested functions).

 * What is a common pitfall when using mutable default arguments?
+    - Defaults are evaluated once at function definition, so a mutable default (e.g., [], {}) is shared across calls.

 * What is a higher-order function?
 Give examples of built-in higher-order functions
+    - A higher-order function either takes functions as arguments or returns a function.
+    - map(func, iterable)
+    - filter(func, iterable)
+    - sorted(iterable, key=func) and list.sort(key=func)
+    - max(iterable, key=func) / min(iterable, key=func)
+    - functools.reduce(func, iterable) (from functools)
 ---

 ## Coding Questions